brianom95/brianom95.github.io/_posts/2025-02-09-aconcagua.md

 The gear was a nightmare, trying to get my 150L expedition duffel over from Ireland.
 No courier would ship to Argentina, so I sent it to Santiago in Chile instead.
 There were customs delays, threats of enormous import fees, and weeks of stress before I eventually got the bag and flew it onwards to Mendoza.
 I was unbelievably relieved when it finally appeared at the airport.

 It's advisable to rent double boots and crampons because they'll take a battering, but I preferred to have my own to know they'd fit.
 I use La Sportiva Olympus Mons, with Petzl Vasak crampons and was just careful with them.
 Then I had my patagonia sun hoodie, heavy Rab down layers,  Julbo glasses, a Rab -40°C expedition sleeping bag, and all my usual kit.
-I packed it into Osprey Mutant 90, which I love.
+I packed it into my Osprey Mutant 90, which I love.
 In my opinion it's the best large climbing pack on the market.
 I also had a smaller Osprey Talon 33 for the hike into Plaza de Mulas.

 <p align="center" width="100%">
     <img width="300" src="/images/aconcagua04.jpeg">